 Student (F-1) Visa

-If your main purpose for coming to the U.S. is to study, you will need a student visa.
+If your main purpose for coming to the U.S. is to study, you will need an F-1 student visa.
 A student visa allows you to study full-time, and obligates you to study full-time in order to remain in the U.S. legally.
-A full-time English student must take at least 18 hours of class per week.
-(Full-time students at WESLI usually study 20 hours per week.)
+We recommend programs with 24 lessons or more if you wish to apply for a student visa.

 In order to get a student visa you must have an I-20!

 An I-20 is a document that shows you have been accepted to study at an educational institution in the U.S. WESLI is authorized under federal law to enroll non-immigrant alien students.
-To receive an I-20, you must complete WESLI’s application.
+To receive an I-20, you must complete and submit WESLI’s application and required materials.